 Old Testament Hebrew I

 The fundamentals of biblical Hebrew including vocabulary, pronunciation, grammar, and syntax for the purpose of translating and interpreting the Old Testament text.
 Note: Language courses are demanding and may require significantly more individual study time.
-Two Units each course - Total of Six Units Credits: 2.00

 Old Testament Hebrew II